athampy-vcc/AJ-s-Personal-Repos/cybersecurity/Epics-Issues-handling/CIS/Final/ADR.md

 * **AWS**: CIS_AWS_Foundations_Benchmark_v5.0.0

 ### Option 5: CIS Benchmark Versions v4.0.0 - v5.0.0
-* Latest available versions, but combining first-time control deployment with aggressive benchmark targeting increases delivery risk during initial phase.
+* Latest available versions, but combining first-time control deployment with aggressive benchmark targeting increases delivery risk during initial phase
 * For both 4.0 & 5.0 Database services are not directly covered under foundational benchmark for Azure.
-It has been relocated from CIS Foundational official benchmark, which is not available in Prisma.
+It has been relocated from CIS Foundational official benchmark, which is not available in Prisma

 ## Recommendation Rationale

 Option 4 is recommended based on the following rationale:

 1. **Meets CMO Compliance Threshold**: v3.0.0 is above the minimum v1.4 requirement set by current CMO audit/enforcement baseline
-2. **Tool Support Confirmed**: Both Azure v3.0.0 (Available as Preview currently in Defender for Cloud) and AWS v5.0.0 are listed in the CMO/FMO CNAPP/CSPM tool support matrix.
+2. **Tool Support Confirmed**: Both Azure v3.0.0 (Available as Preview currently in Defender for Cloud) and AWS v5.0.0 are listed in the CMO/FMO CNAPP/CSPM tool support matrix
 3. **Foundational First Approach**: Aligns with CIS's own guidance that Foundations benchmarks should be the first step; Level 2 or Service Category benchmarks follow as a mature second step
 4. **Optimal Maturity-to-Implementation Ratio**: Balances reasonably current baseline coverage with manageable implementation complexity
 5. **Minimizes Future Migration Work**: Is established enough to represent a stable foundational target without being so new that it risks unsupported tooling gaps